Nakagawa Soen

 1907 – 1984

-Nakagawa Soen (1907–1984) was one of the most important Rinzai masters of the twentieth century and a major catalyst for the transmission of Zen to America.
-Born in Iwanuma, Miyagi Prefecture, he was drawn to both poetry and Zen from an early age.
-He studied haiku under the renowned poet Iida Dakotsu before entering Zuigan-ji monastery and eventually becoming the dharma heir of Yamamoto Gempō at Ryūtaku-ji.
-He succeeded Gempō as abbot of Ryūtaku-ji in 1958, and the temple became known under his leadership for the intensity of its sesshin and the eccentricity of its abbot.
+Nakagawa Sōen (中川宋淵, 1907–1984) was one of the most influential Rinzai masters of the twentieth century and a major catalyst for the transmission of Zen to America[1].
+Born in Iwanuma in Miyagi Prefecture, he came to Zen practice through haiku — he studied under the poet Iida Dakotsu before entering Zuigan-ji and eventually receiving Dharma transmission from Yamamoto Gempō at Ryūtaku-ji.
+In 1958 he succeeded Gempō as abbot of Ryūtaku-ji, where his sesshin were celebrated for their intensity and for his unmistakeably idiosyncratic style[1].

 Teachings